wearsshoes/meadow/selfveillance.knowledge.md

 ## Known Issues
 - Additional permissions may be required for menubar/screen access
+- Rumps menu items must be initialized in specific order:
+  1. Declare as None in __init__
+  2. Create MenuItem instance in setup_menu
+  3. Add to menu list
+  - Common error: NoneType if not properly initialized
+  - Reason: Rumps menu item lifecycle tied to app initialization
 - pygetwindow provides limited window information on macOS
   - Does not properly separate app name from window title
   - Consider using Quartz/CoreGraphics APIs instead: